alfardil/divhacks-2025/cli/README.md

 - `-f, --format <format>` - Output format: html or json (default: html)
 - `-r, --recursive` - Search recursively (default: true)
 - `-v, --verbose` - Verbose output
+- `-p, --provider <provider>` - AI provider: openai or gemini (if not specified, will prompt to choose)

+## Interactive Mode

+When you run `dbdoc generate` without specifying a provider, you'll be prompted to choose between:

+- **OpenAI (GPT-4o-mini)** - Fast and reliable
+- **Gemini (2.0 Flash)** - Google's latest model

+This makes it easy to switch between providers without remembering command-line flags.

 ## What it detects